chenyixinabel/Test-CompoundEyes/README.md

 4. vid\_decomp: Decompose videos into frames, each video corresponds to a set of frames.

 ## How to use
-To test CompoundEyes, you should follow these steps:
+To conduct experiments on CompoundEyes, you should follow these steps: